-Grade 6 (B) in English Language or Literature, a Grade 6 in any Science subject and a Grade 5 (C) in Mathematics.
+Grade 6 in English Language or Literature, a grade 6 in any Science subject and a grade 5 in Mathematics.

-In Year 1, students will develop a broad knowledge and understanding of the core areas of psychology through a range of topics.
+In Year 12, students will develop a broad knowledge and understanding of the core areas of Psychology through a range of topics.
 These include Social Influence, Memory and Attachments.

-In Year 2, there is further development of students’ knowledge and understanding of research methods, practical research skills and mathematical skills alongside their studies of topic-based options (relationships, aggression and schizophrenia).
+In Year 13, there is further development of students’ knowledge and understanding of research methods, practical research skills and mathematical skills alongside their studies of topic-based options (relationships, forensic psychology and schizophrenia).

 Students will also answer questions on issues and debates such as nature versus nurture and free will versus determinism.

 |A Level Units in Year 13||% of A Level|

 |Paper 3 - Issues and options in Psychology||33.3%|

 Educational, occupational, clinical, prison, community and health psychology, counselling, social welfare, teaching, research, sales and marketing, finance, administration and human resources.

 Contact Mrs Jefferson